will1410/presentations/itemdashboard.md

 ~~~

 An important thing to remember here is that I want all of these joins to be LEFT JOIN s.
-This way if an item doesn't have a "Lost" status, you'll still get a result.
+This way if an item doesn't have a "Lost" status or a "Not for loan" status, etc., you'll still get a result.
 If you do a simple JOIN, and there is no result in the sub-query, you won't get any result at all.

 ## Step 4